GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.
+> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.
 >
 > ~ *Fred Brooks*